yuexiaofeng/yuexiaofeng.github.io/_posts/2022-03-26-ai-notes-knn.md

 ---
 [^fn1]: There are literally tons of materials online, such as the [ML for Beginners](https://github.com/microsoft/ML-For-Beginners) by Microsoft.
 [^fn2]: Courtesy of [Microsoft Docs](https://azure.microsoft.com/en-ca/overview/artificial-intelligence-ai-vs-machine-learning/#capabilities).
-[^fn3]: Scaling to Very Very Large Corpora for Natural Language Disambiguation; [paper](https://dl.acm.org/doi/pdf/10.3115/1073012.1073017) hosted on ACM.
+[^fn3]: *Scaling to Very Very Large Corpora for Natural Language Disambiguation*: [paper](https://dl.acm.org/doi/pdf/10.3115/1073012.1073017) hosted on ACM.
-[^fn4]: There's also this NFL (No Free Lunch, not the one with great Super Bowl half-time show and epic commercials!)
+[^fn4]: There's also this *NFL* (**N**o **F**ree **L**unch, not the one with great Super Bowl half-time show and epic commercials!)
 Theorem: through rigorous mathematical proof, Wolpert and Macready indicated in their [paper](https://ti.arc.nasa.gov/m/profile/dhw/papers/78.pdf): "..that any two optimization algorithms are equivalent when their performance is averaged across all possible problems".